Orthosymplectic $R$-matrices: Introduction

 The theory of quantum groups and Yangians associated with Lie superalgebras is still far from a full development.
 While the Drinfeld-Jimbo realization of quantum finite and affine supergroups was proposed two decades ago in~\cite{y0,y}, there is no uniform (new) Drinfeld realization of such algebras in affine types, besides for $A$-type.
 A novel feature of Lie superalgebras is that they admit several non-isomorphic Dynkin diagrams.
 The isomorphism of the Lie superalgebras corresponding to different Dynkin diagrams of the same finite/affine type was established in~\cite[Appendix]{lss}.
 Upgrading the latter to the isomorphism of quantum finite/affine superalgebras associated with different Dynkin diagrams is a highly non-trivial technical task that constitutes one of the major results of~\cite{y}.
 The renewed interest in quantum supergroups over the last decade is often motivated by intriguing predictions in string theory.
 In particular, the recent work~\cite{xz} established a certain duality between $U_q(\fosp(2m+1|2n))$ and $U_{-q}(\fosp(2n+1|2m))$ generalizing a conjecture of~\cite{mw}.

 Likewise, there is no $J$- or new Drinfeld realizations of superYangians.
 The cases studied mostly up to date involve rather the RTT realization.
 The general linear RTT Yangians $Y^\rtt_\hbar(\gl(n|m))$ and the orthosymplectic RTT Yangians $Y^\rtt_\hbar(\fosp(N|2m))$ first appeared in~\cite{n} and~\cite{aacfr}, respectively, using the super-analogues of the Yang's and Zamolodchikov-Zamolodchikov's rational $R$-matrices.
 In the above classical types, the underlying $R$-matrices posses natural symmetries, which yield isomorphisms of $Y^\rtt_\hbar(\fg)$ associated with different Dynkin diagrams.
-In the recent work~\cite{ft}, the new Drinfeld realization of orthosymplectic superYangian $Y_\hbar(\fosp(V))$ was finally obtained for any Dynkin diagram, generalizing the one of~\cite{m} for the case of the distinguished Dynkin diagram.
-We note that the orthosymplectic type simultaneously resembles all three classical types $B,C,D$.
+In the recent work~\cite{ft}, the new Drinfeld realization of orthosymplectic superYangian $Y_\hbar(\fosp(V))$ was finally obtained for any Dynkin diagram, generalizing the one of~\cite{m} for the case of the distinguished Dynkin diagram (we note that the orthosymplectic type simultaneously resembles all three classical types $B,C,D$).
+The key idea of~\cite{ft} was to derive all the defining relations (including the higher order Serre relations) from the RTT-relations by performing the Gauss decomposition of the generating matrix, thus generalizing the derivation of the new Drinfeld realization of $Y^\rtt_\hbar(\gl(n|m))$ from~\cite{peng,ts}.